stevencombs/retrocombs.github.io/_posts/2020/2020-06-10-retrocombs-plus4-chapter2-keyboard.md

 In this episode I describe and demonstrate each of the items below:

-1. Upper-case -vs- lower-case mode: Default is upper-case graphics mode.
+1. Upper-case versus lower-case mode: Default is upper-case graphics mode.
 Switch between them with `⇧` + `C=`.

     > **WARNING:** Don't use the ⇧ key when typing basic programs.

-2. Run Stop `RS`: Stops a running program. `⇧` + `RS` loads and runs the first program program on a disk drive
+2. Run Stop `RS`: Stops a running program. `⇧` + `RS` loads and runs the first program on a disk drive

     > **TIP:** If there is a program in memory, `⇧` + `RS` will also fail to load the first program on a disk drive, but will still execute the run command on the code in memory.

 3. Cursor Keys: Covered in last episode, but Plus/4 includes all four keys!
 4. Clear Home `⌂`: Home, clear, and clear window functions.
 Home moves the cursor to the top-left corner of the screen (home). `⇧` + `⌂` move to cursor to the home and clears the screen.
-2 x `⌂` Clears the main and other windows (more on windowing in chapter 4)
+2 x `⌂` Clears the main and other windows (more on windowing in chapter 4).
 5. Control `⌃`: Works with other keys that we will learn throughout this series. `⌃` + S will pausing printing (!) and listing of a program.
 Any key resumes the listing.
 6. Commodore Key `C=`: Work with other keys. `C=` shift key for the left graphic characters on the keys, the bottom row of colors on the top number keys, and will slow down program scrolling.
 7. Color Controls: